TIMOTHY

 August 2003 Joint Statistical Meeting held in San Francisco.
 This research

-paper looks at some of the other potential benefits from sampling
+paper looks at other potential benefits from sampling nonrespondents besides

 "Success and Failures of Various